ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 - : unit = ()
 ```

-The `downto` key word allows the counter to decrease during the loop.
+The `downto` keyword allows the counter to decrease during the loop.

 ### While Loop